Javascript Language

 1. As in Java, Strings are a type of object.

 2. Constants with 'single quotes' or "double quotes".
-End with the same start.
+Delimiter may be escaped with \ to include it.

 1. Arrays are a kind of object.